-The County's SCAP is a five-year blueprint for County action to confront climate change, integrating climate change into all areas of County operations and its work in the community.
+The County's Strategic Climate Action Plan ("SCAP") is a five-year blueprint for County action to confront climate change, integrating climate change into all areas of County operations and its work in the community.
 In 2015, the County updated the SCAP and strengthened initiatives to reduce greenhouse gas ("GHG") emissions and prepare for the impacts of climate change in County operations and throughout the community.
 In 2020, the SCAP underwent another five-year update, including a review of targets, measures, and priority actions for reducing GHG emissions, updates to strategies and priority actions to prepare for climate change impacts, and a new section and priority actions focused on supporting resilience in communities disproportionately impacted by climate change.
-The updated SCAP has been transmitted by the County Executive to the County Council.
+The 2020 SCAP was proposed by the Executive Committee in August 2020 and unanimously adopted by the County Council in May 2021.
 Goals of the 2020 SCAP include (i) further reducing regional GHG emissions; (ii) taking action to prepare the County's infrastructure, services, and communities for climate change impacts; and (iii) identifying new opportunities to take action on climate solutions that achieve social, economic, and environmental benefits for communities in the County.
-Policies and actions to support these goals are being developed around transportation, energy, public health, emergency preparedness, housing, food security, and more.
+Policies and actions to support these goals have been developed around transportation, energy, public health, emergency preparedness, housing, food security, and more.
 The SCAP continues to require County divisions to analyze capital improvement projects for opportunities to reduce energy use and GHG emissions and to incorporate building efficiency standards into capital improvement planning.
 A copy of the SCAP and performance reports with status of progress and implementation details can be found on the County's website at www.kingcounty.gov/climate.

 While the County cannot predict precisely how, when, and where specific climate impacts will occur, there have been and will be climate impacts on the County.
-Although the County has not yet developed a methodology for precisely quantifying the impact climate change will have on the County, its population, or its operations, based on current County projections, the County anticipates that the costs could be significant and could have a material adverse effect on the County's finances over time by requiring greater expenditures to counteract the effects of climate change.
+Although the County has not yet developed a methodology for precisely quantifying the impact climate change will have on the County, its population, or its operations, based on current County projections, the County anticipates that the costs could be significant and could have a material adverse effect on the County's finances over time by requiring greater expenditures to prepare for, respond to, and counteract the effects of climate change.